Hemlig371/queryast-lens/README.md

 * **Secure Client-Side Secrets Vault**:
   * 256-bit AES-GCM encrypted persistence for ClickHouse connection secrets and sensitive credentials, preventing plaintext storage in `localStorage`.
   * Auto-lock timer and secure master password derivation.

+### Extensions & Plugins

+* 🔌 **Extension List**: The `extension_list.txt` file contains a list of DuckDB extensions that have been tested and verified to work within the application.
+* 🛠️ **External Integrations**: For fast data extraction from non-standard systems, the `shellfs` extension can be combined with the [DB-Extractor-CLI](https://github.com/Hemlig371/DB-Extractor-CLI) utility (python + connectorx + polars) as an additional tool.

 ### Installation & Platform Notes